joemiddie13/strava-api-lib/README.md

 # Strava API Library and Test Application

-This project consists of two main parts:
+This project consists of three main parts:
 1. A JavaScript library wrapper for the Strava API (`strava-api-lib`)
 2. A React test application that demonstrates the usage of the library (`strava-test-app`)
+3. Uploaded to NPM as `strava-api-lib`: https://www.npmjs.com/package/strava-api-lib

 ## Strava API Library